glyphx/WTC-MINER-PRO/README.md

 Multigpu + CPU Automation for WaltonChain Miner: 1.7.0

 [INSTALLATION]:
 Autoit can be compiled as an .exe (bit faster) or run as a script, feel free to download an .exe in the release section or compile/run it yourself.

 https://www.autoitscript.com/site/autoit/downloads/ -Downloads page
 https://www.autoitscript.com/cgi-bin/getfile.pl?autoit3/autoit-v3-setup.exe - Setup file

-If you want to change the directory default configuration, they can be fairly easily modified at the top of the script.

 MULTIGPU: The default is setup for 1 GPU, a quick edit at the top to $NUM_GPUS \
-set to another value, such as 2,3,4 etc will spawn these extra processes at the corresponding ports.
+set to another value, such as 2,3,4 etc will spawn these extra processes at the corresponding ports.  \
 $NUM_GPU Default Configuration: 1

-CPU: SET $NUM_CPU's to 1 in the top of the script.
+CPU: SET $NUM_CPU's to 1 in the top of the script.  \
 $NUM_CPU Default Configuration: 0 (Currently can only be 1 or 0)

-[DIRECTORY STRUCTURE ASSUMPTIONS \ DEFAULT CONFIG]:
+[DIRECTORY STRUCTURE ASSUMPTIONS \ DEFAULT CONFIG]
 You have a directory structure of:
 C:\Walton-GPU-641
 C:\Walton-GPU-642